Skip to Content

 Kylie Lancaster, Editor-in-Chief Emeritus

-Kylie Lancaster is a senior at Brunswick High School and is editor-in-chief of the Garnet & Gold Gazette.
+Kylie Lancaster was a senior at Brunswick High School in 2024 and is editor-in-chief-emeritus of the Garnet & Gold Gazette.
 Kylie has taken Journalism I-IV.
-She is also president of the Journalism Club as well as NEHS.
+She was also president of the Journalism Club as well as NEHS.
 She has been an important part of our website design and is a social media coordinator of our Instagram account: @bhsgazette.
-After high school, she will be attending Hood College majoring in Mass Communications.
-Once she gets her Bachelor's degree, she plans to pursue her Master's degree in Journalism.
+She attends Hood College and is majoring in Mass Communications.
+Once she gets her bachelors degree, she plans to pursue her masters degree in journalism.

 Donate to Garnet & Gold Gazette